 Strong Blue Fluorescence:

 In most cases, strong blue fluorescence is only going to improve the appearance of a diamond.
-Especially, if the diamond is in the near-colorless to faint yellow or warmer color range.
+That is especially true if the diamond is in the near-colorless to faint yellow or warmer color range.

-For example, green, red, orange, white, or yellow, because it can affect your perception of color.
+For example, green, red, orange, white, or yellow.
+That's because it can affect your perception of color.
 Of course, you might decide to buy such a diamond anyway for the novelty value.

 In the first place, people tend to worry a lot about diamond clarity.
 On the one hand, I suspect that it's because they think that higher clarity diamonds perform better.

 In other words, a VS2 clarity diamond is going to look the same as a Flawless diamond to the naked eye.
 That's because VS-2 clarity diamonds tend to face-up eye-clean.
-In that case, there really isn't a need to pay more for higher clarity.
+In that case, there isn't a need to pay more for higher clarity.

 SI2 Clarity & Lower:

-As a matter of fact, I've never seen an SI-2 or lower clarity diamond that I'd call eye-clean.
+I've never seen an SI-2 or lower clarity diamond that I'd call eye-clean.
 That's because I've always been able to see the inclusions readily and immediately without magnification.

-In fact, you'll read down below that we say the same thing about SI-1 clarity diamonds.
-Although that may be true, you'll see a lot of references online about SI-clarity diamonds being eye-clean.
+You'll read down below that we say the same thing about SI-1 clarity diamonds.
+Although that may be true, you'll see online references about SI-clarity diamonds being eye-clean.
 And they are to some extent, but there is also a little bit of wordplay involved.